0xanmol/Dynamic-Zerodev-Smart-Wallet-Implementation/docs/FAQ.md

 **Q: How does the user onboarding experience compare to traditional wallets?**

-A: Dynamic embedded wallets eliminate the need for seed phrases, private key management, and gas fee understanding.
-Users sign in with email or social login, just like any Web2 application.
-The smart wallet is created automatically in the background.
+A: It's night and day.
+Traditional wallets require users to understand seed phrases, private keys, and gas fees.
+With Dynamic, users just sign in with email or social login - same as any Web2 app.
+The smart wallet gets created behind the scenes.

 **Q: Can users recover their accounts if they lose access?**